There are affiliate links in this post. As an Amazon Associate I earn from qualifying purchases. Please refer to my Disclosure Policy for details.

 Are your mornings a frenzied rush of activity filled with slamming doors and forgetting things?
 Your future will continue with more of the same unless you change your morning routine.

 Do you regularly read, learn, and take on activities that stimulate your mind?
 Creativity needs to be nurtured in order to grow.
+If you haven’t done anything to stimulate your creativity lately, try something as simple as writing in a journal every day for just five minutes.
+Build upon that practice, or move into other hobbies or activities, but continually stimulate your creativity until it’s automatic.

 What do you want your future to look like?
 Do you feel like it’s in your control to make it happen?
 Are you aware of your daily routines and the impact they will have, or have you been leaving your future to “fate”?
+It’s high time to take control of what you can in your life, and creating daily routines is one powerful way to take control consistently.

 How Your Routines Predict Your Future